JabraneAhmed/homepage/README.md

 ## Personal website:

-I used this template based on a Karan Bhanot's portfolio [on Github](https://github.com/kb22/kb22.github.io) designed using HTML, Less.js, and JavaScript on GitHub Pages to to share tutorials I've read or done..
+I used this template based on a Karan Bhanot's portfolio [on Github](https://github.com/kb22/kb22.github.io) designed using HTML, Less.js, and JavaScript on GitHub Pages to to share tutorials I've read or done...

 &nbsp;